Insurance Regulations

 There is provision for reduction of the age at which later entry loadings can be applied from 35 to 30.
 Loadings can apply on renewal of a contract to which the loading would have previously applied.

-Insurers are obliged to make information returns to the Authority every six months.
+Insurers are obliged to return information to the Authority every six months.
 The returns are to facilitate consideration regarding the level at which the duty and reliefs provided for below are to be set.
 Prior to that, insurers were obliged to make returns of data under the risk equalisation scheme.

-Once the Authority evaluates and assesses information returned, it is to submit a report to the Minister yearly or otherwise periodically, advising of matters which should be bought to his attention as a result of the evaluation and analysis undertaken.
+Once the Authority evaluates and assesses information returned, it is to submit a report to the Minister yearly or otherwise periodically, advising of matters which should be brought to his attention as a result of the evaluation and analysis undertaken.
 The Minister is to make recommendations to the Minister for Finance on the reports submitted.
 The information to be provided by insurers is to be specified by regulations.

 The information from returns may be used in the calculation of age-related tax credits and the amount of the levy.
 The disclosure is limited to the necessary purposes of the Authority and Minister.